Connecticut State Library

 GrantWatch ID#: 180063

-The contract period begins July 1, 2017, or the date the municipality receives its copy of the fully executed contract, whichever is later, and ends June 30, 2018.
+Grant projects and expenditures must be completed within the contract period.
+The contract period begins July 1, 2018, or the date the municipality receives its copy of the fully executed contract, whichever is later, and ends June 30, 2019.

 Every municipality in good standing that submits a properly completed application for an eligible project by the appropriate deadline is eligible to receive a Targeted Grant from the fund.

 A municipality is eligible to apply for one Targeted Grant per year.
 A municipality that applies for a Disaster Recovery Grant remains eligible to apply for a Targeted Grant in the same year.